"Update if... Insert Rest" Action

 If the target database is MySQL or MariaDB through ODBC, the option Return matched rows instead of affected rows must be enabled in the Cursor/Results tab of MySQL ODBC Connector.
 Alternatively, if you enter the connection string manually through the Database Connection wizard, add Option=2 to the connection string , for example: Dsn=mydsn;Option=2;

-To enable this option from MySQL ODBC Connector:
+To enable this option from the MySQL ODBC Connector:

 1.Press the Windows key and start typing "ODBC".